operand/agency/README.md

 access control you associate with each action on the channel.
 The access policy can currently be one of three values:

-- "always" - which permits any operator in the space to use that action at any time
+- `always` - which permits any operator in the space to use that action at any time
-- "never" - which prevents use
+- `never` - which prevents use
-- "ask" - which will prompt the receiving operator for permission when access is attempted.
+- `ask` - which will prompt the receiving operator for permission when access is attempted.
 Access will await your approval or denial.
 If denied, the sender is notified of the denial and reason.